CHECK OUT OUR NEW BOOKSTORE!

 For Utah's historians, scholars, and the State Of Utah to accept that the fact that the Timpanogos Tribe and the Ute Tribe are two distinctly different Tribes creates a huge problem.

 For over a century, historians in Utah have mistakenly identified the Snake-Shoshone Timpanogostzis Nation as being Colorado Utes.
 Whereas the Utes and Timpanogos are two distinctly different Nations in origin, ancestral bloodlines, language, and customs.
-However, writers sometimes refer to them as "Timpanogos Ute" which is an oxymoron, a contradiction in terms.
+However, writers sometimes refer to them as "Timpanogos Ute" which is an Contradiction, a contradiction in terms.
 First Nations identity is critical in our understanding of the Black Hawk War in Utah, yet it remains the most overlooked topic causing inaccuracies in our histories leading to baseless conclusions, confusion, and false assumptions.
 The time has come to clear up some of these inaccuracies and explain the origins of these two individual Nations and how they both ended up on the same Uintah Valley Reservation.
-(See The Timpanogos Ute Oxymoron)
+(See The Timpanogos-Ute Contradiction)

 Throughout the state of Utah are countless historical markers, and burial headstones that refer to the Utes and the Black Hawk War.
 Not to mention countless publications books and records.